A unified error analysis for randomized low-rank approximation with application to data assimilation

 This suggests that Corollary~\ref{cor:gu} provides tighter bounds than the ones proposed in~\cite{Gu_SubspaceIterationRandomization_2015}, especially when the oversampling $\ell - k$ is large.
 Nevertheless, the refinement might not be significant and only illustrates that bounds from~\cite{Gu_SubspaceIterationRandomization_2015} are slightly over-pessimistic.

-\subsubsection{The generalized RSVD}
+\subsection{The generalized RSVD ($q=0$)}

-Let us now consider $\ZBold = f(\A) \G'$ with $f(\A) = \A$ and, $\G'$ is a matrix whose columns are independently sampled from a multivariate Gaussian distribution with covariance matrix $\CBold \in \Rnn$.
-Again, this can be alternatively viewed as drawing the columns of $\ZBold$ from a centered multivariate Gaussian distribution with covariance matrix $\K^{\text{(g)}} = \A \CBold \A\tra$.
-This configuration has been for instance studied in \cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}, to improve the accuracy of low-rank approximations of differential operators.
-Lemma \ref{lem:coeff} provides simplified forms for both $\tau_k(\K^{\text{(g)}})$ and $\rho_k(\K^{\text{(g)}})$.
+Let us now consider $\ZBold = \A \LBold \G$, that is $q=0$.
+This configuration has been studied in~\cite{BoulleTownsend_GeneralizationRandomizedSingular_2022}, to improve the accuracy of low-rank approximations of differential operators.
+Our corresponding analysis obtained from Theorem \ref{th:main} is proposed in Corollary \ref{cor:bt}.